unional/async-fp/packages/async-context/README.md

 context.initialize(() => Promise.resolve({ key: 'secret key' }))
 ```

-The handler is not executed until the first `context.get()` is called.

-You can either initialize the context in the constructor,
-or by calling `initialize()` once.
+`initialize()` can only be called when you create the `AsyncContext` with empty constructor.
+And it can only be called once.
-This prevents the context to be modified.
+This prevents the context to be replaced.

 Note that the data it contains are not frozen.
 If you want to protect them from tampering,
-use an immutable library such as [`immutable`](https://immutable-js.github.io/immutable-js/).
+you can use [`Object.freeze()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) or immutable library such as [`immutable`](https://immutable-js.github.io/immutable-js/).

 ### Extend

-You can extends a new context with new or replaced properties.
+You can extends a new context with new or override properties.

 ```ts
 import { AsyncContext } from '@unional/async-context'